Organic Minimalism in the Bathroom: Mid-Century Order, Softer Materials

 Who this approach is for

 This approach is ideal if you want a bathroom that looks edited and stays that way without constant effort.
-If you love a glossy, high-contrast room and do not mind wiping glass and polishing fixtures often, you can still use these principles, but you may choose different finishes than the ones recommended here.
+It is especially useful for people who love the restraint of modern design but do not want a room that feels glossy, brittle, or high-maintenance.
+If you enjoy wiping glass and polishing fixtures often, you can still use these principles, but you may choose different finishes than the ones recommended here.

 What organic minimalism means in a bathroom